openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 how the variable must be initialized and updated:

--  An *@Prop*-annotated field must be initialized with a primitive or reference type value provided by its parent component; it must not be initialized locally.
+-  An *@Prop*-annotated field must be initialized with a primitive or a reference type value provided by its parent component; it must not be initialized locally.

 -  An *@Prop*-annotated field can be modified locally, but the change